Wiccan (character): The Children's Crusade

 During a fight between a group of nuclear-armed Sons of the Serpent and the Young Avengers, Wiccan loses control of his powers and renders the entire group of terrorists comatose.
 The Avengers arrive and take Wiccan to their base stating that they want to examine his full capabilities, concerned that, like the Scarlet Witch, if he were to lose control of his powers, he could cause massive devastation.
-In the process, the Avengers reveal to the team that the Scarlet Witch, having gone insane after losing her twin sons, killed several of her teammates, changed all of reality into House of M, and then was responsible for the depowering and deaths of millions of mutants.
+In the process, the Avengers reveal to the team that the Scarlet Witch, having had a mental break after losing her twin sons, killed several of her teammates, changed all of reality into House of M, and then was responsible for the depowering and deaths of millions of mutants.
 Wiccan reiterates his belief that he and Speed are truly the transposed souls of the Scarlet Witch's children and that she may not have been purposefully behind those events.
 Seeing the Avengers' and his friends' distrust of the Scarlet Witch and their discomfort with him due to uncertainty of his powers, he storms out, only to find that Captain America has informed his parents of what occurred during the early battle.
 Wiccan, accompanied by Hulkling, goes with Captain America and is situated for observation.
 However, the other Young Avengers decide to break them out, urging Wiccan to search for the Scarlet Witch.
-By showing her that the children she lost may be alive and well, the Young Avengers believe that she may be cured of her madness and be able to reverse the damage she had done.
+By showing her that the children she lost may be alive and well, the Young Avengers believe that she may be cured of her illness and be able to reverse the damage she had done.
 In particular, Stature hopes that locating and curing the Scarlet Witch could mean a chance at reviving her father.
 Immediately, Magneto arrives, stating that he wants Wiccan and Speed to finally know him as their grandfather.